oriuminc/jenkins-inception/README.md

 To Do
 -----

+  - In order to update jenkins jobs, must have a small recipe to authenticate with the jenkins_cli resource.
   - Include a base Drupal install profile to show file structure and bare minimum scripting expectations.
   - Currently, oh-my-zsh cookbook fails if user databag entry exists